theodore-dream/audio-explorer/README.md

 # audio-explorer
-an audio toy, the success of emotion-audio-toy
+an audio toy, the successor of emotion-audio-toy